-Interest and dividend income of investments of CIP increased \$90.4 million, or 84.2%, compared to the prior year primarily attributable to higher interest earned on cash balances.
+Interest and dividend income of investments of CIP increased \$7.0 million, or 3.6%, compared to the prior year.
+The increase is primarily attributable to the addition of a new CLO in the third quarter of 2023 and fourth quarter of 2024, respectively, and higher average interest rates during the current year.